-In the US, this crime is punishable by up to five years in federal prison and a fine up to $250,000, according to the law signed by President Obama on the 14th of February 2012.
+In the US, this crime is punishable by up to five years in federal prison and a fine up to a few hundred thousand dollars, according to the law signed by President Obama on the 14th of February 2012.
 A similar law is also enforced in the UK.

 Shining a laser light at a police officer or a law enforcement official is also considered a criminal offense in many places.